AnirudhG07/cheatshh/README.md

 For Windows, you can use your favourite package manager or download from their website itself.

+# Cheatshh Configuration
+You can change various configurations of cheatshh like colors, automatic man page display, usages of other cheatsheets like tldr, cheats.sh, etc. You can do this by going to the `cheatshh/config.toml` file and changing the values as per your needs.<br>
+**NOTE:** All the instructions on how to change suitably is mentioned within the file itself.
+If you are facing any issues, feel free to raise an issue.

 # Saving cheatshh
 When you have configured your cheatshh, you would definitely want to save them.
 If you want to use cheatshh in some different machine without rewriting again(cause that's a lot of trouble).
 Here's how you can save it.
 1. Make a repository by the name `Your_handle/cheatshh` or any other name.
 You can also add it to your repo where you are storing your dot files.